CyberDaily/CyberDaily/README.md

-# Hello, I'm CHANGEME
+# Hello, I'm CyberDaily
 <a href="https://linkedin.com"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

 [Brief Introduction - Remove this afterwards]

-I am a recent graduate with a profound interest in technology and a dedication to solving complex problems.
+I am a recent graduate with a profound interest in the ever-evolving field of CyberSecurity.

 ## Objective
 My objective in studying cyber security and hacking is to delve deeply into the complexities of cybersecurity strategies along with penetration testing.
 Through a meticulous examination of these domains, I aspire to gain a profound understanding of the methodologies, tools, and ethical frameworks that underpin this pivotal field.
 Armed with this knowledge, I intend to play a proactive role in enhancing the security posture of critical data while also cultivating a nuanced awareness of the dynamic landscape of cybersecurity threats and protective measures.